Dumitru CRUDU

 Eugen: But they're all wondering when you're writing your second one.

-Mihail takes another manuscript out of his bag and give it to Eugen
+Mihail takes another manuscript out of his bag and give it to Eugen.

 Here is my second novel.